scala/scala3/docs/_docs/reference/other-new-features/safe-initialization.md

    The variable `Vargs` represents values of `args` with non-hot values widened to `Cold`.

-   The widening is motivated to finitize the abstract domain and ensure terimination of the initialization check.
+   The motivation for the widening is to finitize the abstract domain and ensure termination of the initialization check.

-9. The scrutinee in pattern match, the values in return and throw statements must be _effectively hot_.
+9. The scrutinee in a pattern match and the values in return and throw statements must be _effectively hot_.

 A value `v` is _effectively hot_ if any of the following is true:

 - `v` is `Hot`.
-- `v` is `ThisRef` and all fields of the underlying object are initialized.
+- `v` is `ThisRef` and all fields of the underlying object are assigned.
 - `v` is `Warm[C] { outer = V, ctor, args = Vs }` and
   1. `C` does not contain inner classes;
-  2. Calling any method on `v` encounters no errors and the method return value is _effectively hot_;
+  2. Calling any method on `v` encounters no initialization errors and the method return value is _effectively hot_;
   3. Each field of `v` is _effectively hot_.
 - `v` is `Fun(e, V, C)` and calling the function encounters no errors and the function return value is _effectively hot_.